anhailee/SQL_Banking_Credit_Segment_Exploration/README.md

 sql

 ----------------------------
 -- III.
-TĂNG TRƯỞNG QUA CÁC NĂM
+GROWTH OVER THE YEARS
 -----------------------------

 --1.
-Tính tổng latest_Value cho từng năm
+Calculate the sum of latest_Value for each year

 WITH GIATRIHDTD_CTT AS (
     SELECT